G. Devarajan

-Paravoor Govindan Devarajan (1927–2006), popularly known as G. Devarajan or Devarajan master, was an Indian music composer and Carnatic singer.
-He is widely regarded as one of the greatest composers in the history of Indian film music.
-He scored music for more than three hundred Malayalam films, many dramas, and twenty Tamil and four Kannada movies.
-His collaborations with Vayalar Ramavarma produced the golden era of Malayalam film music and many of his compositions remain ever green classics in Malayalam.
+Paravoor Govindan Devarajan (1927–2006), popularly known as G. Devarajan or Devarajan master, was an Indian music composer and Carnatic vocalist.
+He is widely regarded as one of the greatest composers in the history of Malayalam film music, as well as being a highly respected figure among South Indian film musicians as a whole.
+He scored music for more than 300 Malayalam films, many dramas, and twenty Tamil and four Kannada movies.
+His collaborations with the lyricist Vayalar Ramavarma produced the golden era of Malayalam film music and many of his compositions remain evergreen classics in Malayalam.
 His music in the Tamil film Annai Velankanni has received many accolades.
 Devarajan received Kerala Government's Best Music Director award five times, among other honours.
 In 1999, he was honoured with the J. C. Daniel Award, Kerala government's highest honour for contributions to Malayalam cinema.

 Early life

-Devarajan was born on 27 September 1927 at Paravur, near Kollam in then Travancore to mridangam player and classical singer Paravur Kochu Govindan Asan and Kochukunju as their eldest son.
+Devarajan was born on 27 September 1927 at Paravur, near Kollam in then Travancore to mridangam player and classical singer Paravur N. Kochu Govindan Asan and Kochukunju as their eldest son.
 His grandfather, Narayanan Asan, was a Kathakali artist.

 His dad, though he was a mridangam vidwan and a disciple of Dakshinamurthy Pillai, primarily taught vocal to his students, and thus Devarajan learned Carnatic vocal for around 12–13 years adeptly from his own father through that.
 He did his intermediate college at University College in Thiruvananthapuram from 1946 to 1948 and passed with First Class.
-He additionally graduated with BA in Economics from Mahatma Gandhi College, Thiruvananthapuram.
+He graduated with BA in Economics from Mahatma Gandhi College, Thiruvananthapuram.

 Devarajan, under the name of Paravur Devarajan or Paravur G. Devaraj, started his illustrious career in music as a classical singer and performed his first classical concert at the age of 17 and started to perform more concerts on AIR Tiruchi and Trivandrum.
 He performed a number of classical concerts from 1945 to 1962 with multiple accompanists, his usual ones being Chalakudy Narayanaswamy and Mavelikara Krishnankutty Nair.
 At the end of his classical concerts, he used to set tunes to the poems of Ulloor Parameswaran Iyer, Kumaranasan, Changampuzha, G. Kumarapilla, O. N. V. Kurup, P. Bhaskaran, amongst many others.

 He was soon attracted to the Communist movement and decided to dedicate his creative energy to popular music.
 He joined the once-famous drama troupe of Kerala, the Kerala People's Arts Club (KPAC).
-The work that brought him to the limelight was the drama song titled "Ponnarivaal ambiliyil kanneriyunnoole", written by his friend O. N. V. Kurup and composed and sung by himself.
+The work that brought him to the limelight was the drama song "Ponnarivaal ambiliyil kanneriyunnoole", written by his friend O. N. V. Kurup and composed and sung by himself.
 KPAC and its members had a distinctive leaning towards the communist ideology, and their dramas played a role in spreading the ideology among the Keralite masses.
 Through his compositions, Devarajan would cast an indelible imprint in the Malayali theatre arena, especially after the famous KPAC drama Ningalenne Communistaakki, written by Thoppil Bhasi in 1952.